gpoore/codebraid/README.md

 * `first_number`/`startFrom`/`start-from`/`start_from`={integer or `next`} —
   Specify the first line number for code when line numbers are displayed.
   `next` means continue from the last code in the current session.

+* `complete`={`true`, `false`} — By default, code chunks must contain complete units of code (function definitions, loops, expressions, and so forth).
+With `complete=false`, this is not required.
+Any stdout from code chunks with `complete=false` is accumulated until the next code chunk with `complete=true` (the default).

+* `outside_main`={`true`, `false`} — This allows code chunks to overwrite the Codebraid template code.
+It is primarily useful for languages like Rust, in which code is inserted by default into a `main()` template.
+In that case, if a session *starts* with one or more code chunks with `outside_main=true`, these are used instead of the beginning of the `main()` template.
+  Similarly, if a session *ends* with one or more code chunks with `outside_main=true`, these are used instead of the end of the `main()` template.
+If there are any code chunks in between that lack `outside_main` (that is, default `outside_main=false`), then these will have their stdout collected on a per-chunk basis like normal.
+Having code chunks that lack `outside_main` is not required; if there are none, the total accumulated stdout for a session belongs to the last code chunk in the session